qunicorn/qunicorn-core/docs/tutorials/useful_commands.rst

 How to create invoke commands
 ##############################

 Add a method to qunicorn-core/tasks.py.
-All underscores in the method name will be transformed into minus.
+All underscores in the method name will be transformed into minus (-).

-To execute something in the terminal use the 'c' that can be given as an argument.
+To execute something in the terminal use the context :code:`c` that is passed as an argument to the method.
-With 'c.run' a command can be executed.
+With :code:`c.run` a command can be executed.

 The method 'your_new_command' can be executed via the terminal with: